-I asked to be dropped off a few streets before my apartment just so I can freely walk and feel the air a bit more.
-The truth was that I would trace all tracks she’d leave on the ground.
+The truth was, I would trace all tracks she’d leave on the ground.
 I would walk a million steps to be where she’d be.
-But like a ghost, she would only vanish, just like that, so hostile, wild, and fleeting.
-In a moment she’d be the tender breeze, lightly brushing her hand against mine, but with the sound of a thunder clap, she’d be the severe storm, washing me away with the strength of her show.
-And it astounds me, as much as the morning sun above astounds us all.
-And it alarms me, the way she never rests and stays put.
-I dropped my things on the floor and rested my head on the table.
+But she had begun to feel too distant.
+Too far.
+Like a ghost slowly getting ready to vanish, she has become so wild, hostile and fleeting.
+I remember she was the tender breeze, lightly brushing her fingers against mine.
+But with the sound of a thunder clap, she has become my severe storm, engulfing me away with the strength of her show.
+It astounds me now, as much as the morning sun above astounds us all, and it alarms me so, that maybe, just maybe – this is how it will all end.
+A heartless kiss to the cheek.

 But still, I ask myself, will we already have to say goodnight, from our own separate sides?